Why your nonprofit’s website needs a chatbot

 But what about the human touch?

-There’s no substitute for the relational nature of nonprofit work and fundraising in particular—and chatbots aren’t here to take over your jobs.
-They can’t build relationships and connect on an emotional level.
-But what they can do is answer basic questions quickly, which is good for donors and good for you.
+There's no substitute for the relational nature of nonprofit work and fundraising in particular—and chatbot technology isn't here to take over your jobs.
+Chatbots can't build relationships and connect on an emotional level.
+But what they can do is answer basic customer questions quickly with relevant responses, which is good for donors and good for you.

 “We [see smart tech and chatbots] as an opportunity to relieve staff of rote tasks, like answering the same questions all day or doing paperwork ad nauseum.
 It allows staff to do what people ought to do: build relationships, tell stories, plan, dream,” affirms Allison.

-So, if someone is considering joining your board, they’re not going to find what they need in a chatbot.
-If they want to know the drop-off hours for your food bank, a chatbot will prove very useful.
+So, if someone is considering joining your board, they're not going to find what they need in a chatbot—you'll still need that human intervention.
+If they want to know the drop-off hours for your food bank, a conversational chatbot with human-like responses will prove very useful.

 That was a delightful discussion!
 Now, onto the cold, hard (but also very welcoming and non-threatening) chatbot facts.